invertedv/testGo/docs/buildData.md

 - lbrGrowth.
 Growth in labor force from as-of date to target date (annualized)
 - dHpi.
 Change in HPI between origination date and target date.

-#### Static fields
+#### Static fields X
-{: .fs-2 .fw-700 }
+{:  .fw-700 }

 Below are static fields calculated by goMortgage

 - spread.
 Difference between the note rate and the conforming rate (same term) at the first-pay date.
-- trgFcType*.
+- trgFcType(1).
 Foreclosure type ("Judicial", "Non-Judicial")
-- trgFcDays*.
+- trgFcDays(1).
 Fannie Mae guideline for foreclosure, in days.

-* These are prefixed "trg" even though they are static because they come in via the non-loan table.
+(1) These are prefixed "trg" even though they are static because they come in via the non-loan table.
 ### Examples
 {: .fw-700 }